-We may need to demonstrate trustworthiness, reliability, honesty, compassion, and respect for a considerable time before people are prepared to engage in a relationship with us.
+We may need to demonstrate trustworthiness, reliability, honesty, compassion and respect for a considerable time before people are prepared to engage in a relationship with us.
 There is always a readiness for attachment when offered in sufficient safety.

 3. We provide space for individuals to discover and explore other ways of being

 Change is difficult, but if you keep on doing what you’ve always done, you’ll keep on getting what you’ve always got!
-Playfulness and stimulation encourages exploration and experimentation.
+Playfulness and stimulation encourage exploration and experimentation.
 We’re gently loosening fixed patterns, helping everyone become more malleable and adaptable.

 4. We facilitate the sharing of experiences, ideas and solutions between families and professionals.

 Everyone learns in Family Group.
 All voices are valued.
 We each use our experience and skills in the service of everyone in the group.
 There are moments of great insight, which ripple out into the school and the community.

 5. We have a relational approach, and respect, trust, equality and commitment are hallmarks all those who have worked with us will validate.